What steps do I take when someone dies?

 If a foreign resident has died in Britain then it is compulsory that their death is registered in the place where they have died.
 This is only possible once the coroner has provided permission for the repatriation to take place.
 We would suggest liaising with the relevant consulate abroad to see whether they recommend registering the death with them.

-You may prefer for your loved one to be buried or cremated in Britain.
+You may prefer for the person who has died to be buried or cremated in Britain.
 Alternatively you may like to return home before making funeral arrangements.
 In that case, we can support you to liaise with your Consulate, insurance company, airlines, Funeral Directors in your home country.

-If you wish to return home with your loved one then we can support you by making sure that all the necessary processes are adhered to and relevant people informed.
+If you wish to return home with the person who has died then we can support you by making sure that all the necessary processes are adhered to and relevant people informed.
 For example, the individual who has died must be embalmed and placed in a special coffin for repatriation.
 Also, we will can ensure that the coroner, the Environmental Health professionals, the embalmer and medical staff complete all the relevant paperwork.

 GET IN TOUCH